wso2/docs-is/en/docs/administer/clustering-overview.md

 # Clustering Overview

-The following topics explain the basics of clustering.

-### Introduction to clustering
+## Introduction to clustering

-You can install multiple instances of WSO2 products in a *cluster* .
 A cluster consists of multiple instances of a product that divide up the work and act as a single instance.
-This improves **performance** as requests are distributed among several servers instead of just one.
-It is also more **reliabile** as one instance is there to handle requests when another becomes unavailable.
-Clustering provides the following
+This improves **performance** as the requests are distributed among several servers instead of just one.
+It is also more **reliable** as there are other instances to handle requests when one instance becomes unavailable.
+Following are several benefits of clustering.
-benefits:

--   **High availability** : Some systems require high availability percentages like two-nines (99%).
+-   **High availability** : Some systems require high availability percentages such as two-nines (99%).
 A server may go down due to many reasons such as system failures, planned outage, or hardware or network problems.
 Clustering for high availability results in fewer service interruptions.
 Since downtime is costly to any business,